Oberlin Student Cooperative Association: Harkness Co-op

-Harkness opened in 1950 as a women's dorm, and in September 1967, Harkness became the fourth Oberlin housing and dining co-op.
-In 1979, Harkness became the first Oberlin co-op to use consensus, a decision process that soon spread throughout OSCA.
+Harkness opened in 1950 as a women's dorm, and in September 1967, it became the fourth Oberlin housing and dining co-op.
+Harkness was the first Oberlin co-op to use consensus (starting in 1979) a decision process that soon spread throughout OSCA.
 Also in 1979, Harkness created the Contraceptive Co-op, which eventually transformed into today's Sexual Information Center at Oberlin.
 For many years, Harkness was also home to the Good Food Co-op, a consumer cooperative that was run and used by both Oberlin College students and Oberlin community members.
-Harkness traditions include operating the large basement dining room as a dance club and hosting a Jellyfish Parade during every full moon.
-Its mascot, a grey paper-maché shark, hangs in the main stairway, and lends the moniker "sharks" to Hark's membership.
+Harkness traditions include hosting a Jellyfish Parade during every full moon and operating the large basement dining room as a dance club.
+Its mascot, a colorful shark -- often stolen and sometimes repainted by pranking members of other co-ops -- hangs in the main stairway, and lends the moniker "sharks" to Hark's membership.

+TWC/TWSJ

-Harkness is also home to Third World Social Justice Co-op (TWSJ), which provides safe-space housing for BIPOC Oberlin Students and OSCA members.
-It is closely related to the Third World Co-op (TWC), which provides safe-space dining for the same groups: they are often seen as the housing and dining parts of one larger Third-World Co-op.
-Unlike other housing & dining co-ops, though, TWSJ and TWC are housed separately in different buildings, with Baldwin House, one of Oberlin College's women and trans* houses situated on the opposite side of Harkness Bowl, housing the TWC kitchen.
+Third World Social Justice Co-op (TWSJ), which is also housed in a section of Harkness, provides safe-space housing for BIPOC Oberlin Students and OSCA members.
+It is closely related to the Third World Co-op (TWC), which provides safe-space dining for the same groups.
+They are often seen as the housing and dining parts of one larger Third-World Co-op.
+Unlike other housing and dining co-ops, though, TWSJ and TWC are housed in separate buildings.
+Baldwin House, one of Oberlin College's women and trans* houses situated on the opposite side of Harkness Bowl, houses the TWC kitchen.
 OSCA has been dealing with reports of internal racism against members of TWC/TWSJ for years, and a Racism in OSCA panel has become a staple of the Privilege & Oppression Workshops the organization holds every semester.
-Both TWSJ and TWC are the lowest-membership co-ops in their respective categories.

 Tank Co-op

 Tank is OSCA's second-largest co-op, located a quarter mile east of any other building on Oberlin's Campus.
 Tank traditions include the annual Pig Roast.
-Tank is currently home to both the OSCA office, which houses most of OSCA's adult employees (the Food Safety & Operations Advisor works out of Harkness).
-While many OSCA co-ops have a certain image within the Oberlin community, none is more solidified than Tank's as a frat house.

-Tank is also home to the Book Co-op, which offers used textbooks to Oberlin College students free of charge.
+Tank is currently home to the OSCA office, which is where daily operations to maintain the OSCA system are done by student and adult staff members.
+While many OSCA co-ops have a certain image within the Oberlin community, none is more solidified than Tank's as a cat house.
+Tank has also historically been home to the Book House, which offered used textbooks to Oberlin College students free of charge.